iosdecal/ios-decal-lab4/README.md

 ## Part 1: Navigation ##
 Before we start writing any code, let's make sure that the flow of our app is completely fleshed out.
 Go to `Main.storyboard` and complete the following tasks:
-- **Create a segue** between `SearchViewController` and `CategoryViewController` and another one between `CategoryViewController` and `PokemonInfoViewController`.
-Both of these should be "show" type segues.
-Since we don't have an UI elements in those views yet, you'll need to need to Control+drag from the Document Outline or the yellow, circular icon at the top of each view controller. **Be sure to give the segues identifiers so that we can reference them from our code**.
+- **Create a show segue** between `SearchViewController` and `CategoryViewController` and add a segue identifier
+- **Create a show segue** between `CategoryViewController` and `PokemonInfoViewController` and add a segue identifier
-- Embed the first screen in a **navigation controller** (this will allow us to move freely back and forth between screens).
+- Embed the first screen in a **navigation controller**.
 You can do this either by dragging out a navigation controller and dragging a segue to `SearchViewController` as its root view controller, or by clicking on `SearchViewController`, going to the Editor tab, and choosing Embed In > Navigation Controller.
 Also, **make sure that the navigation controller is set to our initial view controller in the attributes inspector**.

 ## Part 2: SearchViewController ##